 The tricks shall be filmed by a video camera from the boat.
-The usual procedure will be to transmit the signal by radio to the judges tower.
+The usual procedure will be to transmit the signal by radio to the judges tower and the intention is to judge in real time.
 Backup video will be a stored copy of the video at the camera.
 Other than as stated in 15.11, the video film may only be shown as an aid to the Event Judges under the following circumstances:

-a) At the request of the Chief Judge or the Chief Calculator if it is not possible for the Calculators to obtain a majority decision as to the trick or tricks performed.
+- a) At the request of the Chief Judge or the Chief Calculator if it is not possible for the Calculators to obtain a majority decision as to the trick or tricks performed. - b) At the request of the Chief Judge or Chief Calculator if it is not possible for the Calculators to obtain a majority decision as to whether or not credit is to be given for a trick.

-- b) At the request of the Chief Judge or Chief Calculator if it is not possible for the Calculators to obtain a majority decision as to whether or not credit is to be given for a trick. - c) In circumstances which the Chief Judge regards as exceptional, the Chief Judge may review the tape and ask the applicable Event Judges to look at the run again so that the correct score may be established. the Event Judges may review the tape.
-This request should not be granted if the intention is to change a Judge's decision under 15.11 (a) and (b). - d) At the request of a judge (and approved by the Chief Judge) the video may be reviewed to establish credit or no credit of a trick or tricks provided the judge(s) states which trick(s) they wish to review.
+- c) In circumstances which the Chief Judge regards as exceptional, the Chief Judge may review the tape and ask the applicable Event Judges to look at the run again so that the correct score may be established. - d) At the request of a judge (and approved by the Chief Judge) the video may be reviewed to establish credit or no credit of a trick or tricks provided the judge(s) states which trick(s) they wish to review.
 It is not the intention to review the entire run.